CodeInsideU/NoteTakingApp/README.md

 # NoteTakingApp
-With the help of React.js I have created a Note Taking App Technology used Html,Css,Javascript
+With the help of React.js I have created a Note Taking App.
+Technology used Html,Css,Javascript